I have broken the whole process of going to Argentina into parts –

 - Is there daily maid service?
 How about laundry service?

-John Wiles is the American Partner of SYC Sporting Adventures, which provides wingshooting and fishing packages in Argentina.
-For more information about SYC Sporting, please visit their web site at http://www.sycsporting.com.
+John Wiles is the American Partner of SYC Sporting Adventures, and the managing Partner of B&W Sporting, LLC, both of which provide wingshooting packages in Argentina and around the world.
+For more information about wingshooting opportunities in Argentina, please visit their web site at http://www.sycsporting.com.
 Have more questions?
-Call him at home at 410-326-1230 in the evening.
+Call him at home at 352-465-3888 in the evening.
 He will help you.